rivie13/rivie13.github.io/SITE_IMPROVEMENTS.md

 4. Fix Projects page loading and caching issues (DONE)
 5. Add dark/light mode toggle (DONE)
 6. Improve SEO optimization (DONE)
-7. Add analytics tracking integration (DONE) (NEED TO FINISH THIS BY GETTING GOOGLE ANALYTICS SET UP!!!!!)
+7. Add analytics tracking integration (DONE) (AdSense added, need to get Google Analytics ID)

 ## Notes
 This document will be updated as improvements are made and new issues are identified.